To Diet or not to Diet

 This Tuesday Questia Group focuses on eating habits and attitudes towards dieting.
-Our research was conducted through an online survey on our platform questia.ro covering 507 respondents.
+Our research was conducted through an online survey on our platform questia.ro covering 507 respondents, with a plus or minus 4% margin of error.
 The survey was active between 4th and 5th April 2017.
 The main findings are presented below.

 Find more information about overweight and obesity rates in adults and adolescents from 53 WHO European Region Member States here.